Reciprocal Linking in SEO: A Comprehensive Guide for 2025

 Also called ‘link juice’ or link equity in archaic SEO terms.
 This refers to the amount of domain authority and page authority that flows on a quality site.
 When a quality site links to you, that link juice flows or passes on to your site as well, making it more favorable in the eyes of search engines.

-• Reciprocal linking helps you create a diverse link profile
+2. Reciprocal links help create a diverse backlink profile

 In simple terms, your link profile is defined as the overall combination of links that can be found on your site.
 Google wants to see that you have a diverse link profile just so you are ranked highly on search engines.